Interparental relationships, conflict and the impacts of poverty: An overview

-This overview summarises outputs from the Early Intervention Foundation (EIF) about why action to tackle inter-parental conflict matters for children and families who are in or at risk of poverty.
+This overview summarises a set of EIF outputs about why action to tackle interparental conflict matters for children and families who are in or at risk of poverty.

 New EIF work has looked specifically at the implications for parental relationships in families experiencing poverty and disadvantage.
 DWP analysis shows that 28% of all children living in workless couple-parent families, live with parents who report having a distressed relationship.
 This is almost three times greater than is reported where both parents are working.